molecula/documentation/cloud/query-cloud-data/_posts/2022-11-14-cloud-query-db-shape-ssh.md

 ---
-title: title: How do I query my database shape via SSH?
+title: How do I query my database shape via SSH?
 ---

 ## Before you begin